larshnordli/promotion-seed-app/README.md

 To build the project you can run `npm run build` in your CLI.
 The files will then output in build folder

 ## How to deploy to Bluemix
 Clik the "Deploy to Bluemix" button after your logged into Bluemix and navigated to the correct Region, Org and Space.
-This button will create a Delivery Pipeline and two runtime environments (see [Bluemix Integration ##Bluemix Integration])
+This button will create a Delivery Pipeline and two runtime environments (see [Bluemix Integration](##Bluemix Integration)).

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/devops/setup/deploy/?repository=https://github.com/larshnordli/promotion-seed-app)]